 Since EVIS X1 was landed in China, it has brought many technological innovations and possibilities to the field of endoscopy.
-For example, the 4K imaging effect brings better visual experience, the RDI technology help minimize significant bleeding and reduces fatigue during the ESD2 process, and using TXI technology can also make early disease screening detection easier.
+For example, the 4K imaging effect brings better visual experience, the RDI technology help minimize significant bleeding and reduces fatigue during the ESD\2 process, and using TXI technology can also make early disease screening detection easier.
 So, with the continuous development of clinical applications, it is believed that the introduction of new technologies will bring more help to endoscopic diagnosis and treatment.

 Notes: Dr. Serouya, Dr. Gupte, and Dr. Espino are consultants and Dr. Zhiguo, Dr. Qi, and Dr. Choi are paid consultants of Olympus Corporation, its subsidiaries and/or its affiliates.
-Any content or information ("Content") presented herein is illustrative in nature and does not guarantee or represent specific information, outcomes, or results, Olympus Medical Systems Corp, and its parents, information ("Content") presented herein is illustrative in nature and does not guarantee or represent specific information, outcomes, or results.
-Olympus Medical Systems Corp. and its parents, subsidiaries, affiliates, directors, officers, employees, agents, and representatives (collectively "Olympus") does not represent to or warrant the accuracy or applicability of the Content Durron or circumstances shall Olympus be liable for any costs, expenses, losses, claims, liabilities, or other damages (whether direct, indirect, special, incidental, consequential, or otherwise) that may arise from, or be incurred in connection with, the Content or any use thereof.
+Any content or information ("Content") presented herein is illustrative in nature and does not guarantee or represent specific information, outcomes, or results, Olympus Medical Systems Corp, and its parents, subsidiaries, affiliates, directors, officers, employees, agents, and representatives (collectively "Olympus") does not represent to or warrant the accuracy or applicability of the Content.
+Under no circumstances shall Olympus be liable for any costs, expenses, losses, claims, liabilities, or other damages (whether direct, indirect, special, incidental, consequential, or otherwise) that may arise from, or be incurred in connection with, the Content or any use thereof.
 The contents are not aimed at general consumers including patients who the device could treat according to the medical profession's judgment.
 Information on this document does not replace the labeling or Instruction for Use for the devices and any user of the medical device must at all times observe all mandatory information, found, in particular, on the labels and the Instruction for Use.
 The products referenced here may not be available in all jurisdictions or regions.
 In addition, indications for use may vary by jurisdiction or region.
 Please contact your Olympus representative if you have any questions about the availability of the products in your area.